You usually want to make a "safe"

 Q

-plan to keep attacking spades whenever
+You should plan to keep attacking spades whenever

-lead.
-Even if declarer has the AK,
+you're on lead.
+Even if declarer has the AK, there's a good

-there's a good chance you
+chance you

-and "run" your suit later.
+can set up and "run" your suit later.

 AK8